Why Meme Marketing doesn’t work for your business

 • They can apply to recent events or popular culture.

-Memes have become a significant part of the content distributed online, and there is no wonder why this happened: people are happy to interact with them, and brands can gain much popularity by creating their versions of a new trend.
+Memes have become a significant part of the content distributed online, and there is no wonder why this happened: people are happy to interact with them, and brands can gain much popularity by creating versions of a new trend.

+Thus, memes have come quite a long way; nowadays, 73% of all mobile users share memes on social media.
 But not all the funny stuff we see online is a meme.
 So, where is the thin line between memes and similar content?

 The correct term for this kind of content is image macros, and even if someone tries to call them memes, their brands won’t get any chance of becoming viral with this type of image.
 Indeed, some image macros are memes, but this does not work the other way around.